- Public Works

 Phase 2: Receiving Water Prioritization Report – Completed in 2022.
 (Stormwater Influence Map (PDF))

-Phase 3: SMAP for top priority basin, the Historic Business District - In Progress.
+Phase 3: SMAP for top priority basin, the Central Business District - In Progress.

-Through a prioritization analysis (Phase 2), the City has selected the Historic Business District (HBD) sub-basin #9 as top-ranking sub-basin and is moving forward with developing a SMAP for this basin.
+Through a prioritization analysis (Phase 2), the City has selected the Central Business District (CBD) sub-basin #9 as top-ranking sub-basin and is moving forward with developing a SMAP for this basin.
 Specific steps are underway to identify short-term management actions (to be accomplished in 0 to 6 years) and long-term management actions (to be accomplished within 7-20 years) and also add guidelines for adaptive management.

-The Downtown Historic Business District was chosen because stormwater runoff from this area is not likely to improve without intervention from the City.
+The Central Business District was chosen because stormwater runoff from this area is not likely to improve without intervention from the City.
 Other municipal projects in the same area means that stormwater projects can work with other City projects to accomplish more together.

 Find out more, get involved, and help make the commitment to clean water!